RyukASF/Pixeler/readme.md

 # ----------------------------------------------------------------------------------------------------------------------
 ```

-**Replace the Values in Code with Your Values from pixelCounter Program**
+**Replace the Values in Code with Your Values from pixelCounter Program And Save The Code**

 ## Use